From Art Direction to UI design: Why Building a Visually Game Identity Matters

 This approach turns the UI into a narrative tool, deepening the connection between the player and the androids.

-Cuphead: Vintage Charm from the 1930s
+Cuphead: Vintage Charm of the 1930s

 Cuphead’s UI is an integral part of its homage to 1930s cartoons.
-Every element reinforces its period-accurate art direction:
+Every element reinforces its period accurate art direction:

 • Hand-Drawn Menus: UI elements look like they were inked and painted by hand, mirroring the game’s visual style.